Muhammad-ali-aren/Muhammad-ali-aren/README.md

 - 👋 Hi, I’m Muhammad ali
-- 👀 I’m extremely interested in computer vision
+- 👀 I’m extremely interested in AI.
 - 💞️ I’m looking to collaborate on various computer vision projects
 - 📫 you can contact me by muhammadalipaf999@gmail.com